-At magic hour, when the sun shines directly above and white cotton clouds roll by offering shade to the earth below, a girl lights a candle inside the St. Nedelya Cathedral.
-A military officer after being anchored to the ground at the Office of the President Building for several hours can finally crack a smile, waiting to be relieved of his post during the changing of the guards.
+At magic hour, when cotton clouds roll in and drape a cool shade over the land below, a girl lights a candle at the St. Nedelya Cathedral.
+Military officers, anchored for several hours at the Office of the President Building can finally crack a smile, happy to be relieved from their post in the impending changing of the guards.

-Somewhere in the city, church bells toll in unison with the call from the muezzin.
+Somewhere in the town, church bells toll in unison with the call from the muezzin.
 Men huddle inside a mosque to pray, a few spill over on the street.
-Just as the quddāsa was about to start, an elderly woman clad in black stepped out of the nearby Jewish temple.
+Just as the quddāsa was about to start, an elderly woman clad in black stepped out of the nearby synagogue.
 Not far away, under the arches of the Chamber of Commerce building, a group of youngsters dance in robotic fashion to the upbeat tune of Korean pop music.

-Bulgaria isn’t exactly the kind of country for a wayfarer to visit majestic palaces and witness ultra-modern development.
-Yet my recent trip revealed a city of spirited dreams and ambitions, a city setting its sights on a ‘happy-ever-after future’.
+Bulgaria isn’t exactly the kind of place for a wayfarer to visit majestic palaces and witness ultra-modern development.
+My recent trip, however, revealed a city of spirited dreams and ambitions, a city setting its sights on a ‘happy-ever-after future’.
 Sofia may not seem to show much at first glance.
-Its beauty is slow to reveal, yet as soon as anyone delves deeper, the city begins to unfolds its personal story.
+Its beauty is slow to reveal.
+The more you scratch beneath the surface, the more you appreciate its personal story.
 It’s that magical place that exists in maps and not in anyone’s imagination.

-Shortly after arriving, I found myself wandering around the old part of town where Sofia and the civilizations that once flourished sprang to life.
-From its Thracian roots, to the rise and fall of the Roman empire, up to the Ottoman conquests and down to the Russians whose dominance manifest the city’s present day infrastructure.
+Shortly after arriving, I found myself wandering around the old part of town where the city of Sofia first sprang to life.
+From its Thracian roots, to the rise and fall of the Roman empire, all the way to the Ottoman conquests and then finally to the Russians whose dominance manifest the city’s present day infrastructure.

-I think what lends a city much of its charm even devoid of high rise buildings, high-speed technology and wealth is its daily life and the ironies the people make of it.
+I think what lends a city much of its charm even devoid of swanky buildings, high-speed technology and wealth is its daily life and the ironies the people make of it.

-A familiar image of St. Sofia presides over Serdica station silently watching the city and outsiders like myself.
-As I meander my way through town, I stumble across Banya Banshi mosque designed by the chief architect and civil engineer of the Ottoman Empire, Mimar Sinan – the man behind Istanbul’s Blue Mosque and the celebrated Selimiye Mosque in Edirne.
-Close by in front of a quaint open square is Sofia’s History Museum, a frequent place for those in pursuit of cure and pampering as it was once the city’s mineral bath house.
-As I head south, it is as if someone accidentally planted concrete seeds that had grown into solid Stalinist architecture bedecking the city’s nucleus.
+A familiar image of St. Sofia presides over Serdica station silently keeping a watch over its inhabitants and to those that visit the city.
+Meandering my way through town, I stumble across Banya Banshi mosque designed by the chief architect and civil engineer of the Ottoman Empire, Mimar Sinan – the man behind Istanbul’s Blue Mosque and the celebrated Selimiye Mosque in Edirne.
+Nearby in front of a quaint open square is Sofia’s History Museum, once the city’s mineral bath house.
+From here turning south, solid Stalinist architecture looms.
 Artists and bohemians alike fill the gaps in between and blossom in their creative spaces.

 East country of the West